workflow4metabolomics/mtbls-dwnld/README.md

  * Use MTBLS29 instead of MTBLS30, which has been removed from public repository, for testing.
  * Make planemo tests pass on Travis-CI.
+ * Run several times ascp downloads for tests on Travis-CI, due to connection issues.

 ### 2.0.4